bitburner-official/bitburner-src/markdown/bitburner.bladeburner.getskillupgradecost.md

 This function returns the number of skill points needed to upgrade the specified skill the specified number of times.

-The function returns -1 if an invalid skill name is passed in.
+The function returns -1 if an invalid skill name is passed in, and Infinity if the count overflows the maximum level.